laguagu/deepseek_web_scraper/README.md

 # Web Scraper with LLM

-Simple web scraper that uses LLM (Large Language Model) to extract structured data from web pages.
+Simple web scraper that uses LLM to extract structured data from web pages.
 Instead of traditional CSS selectors or XPath, it uses natural language instructions to identify and extract content.

 ## Features